AIRES: A system for air shower simulations: The Input Directive Language (IDL)

 \subsection{Errors and input checking}

 Every IDL directive is checked for correct syntax when it is read in.
 Additionally, some elemental tests of the values given to the directive's parameters are also made.
 When an error is detected, a message is written to the standard output channel.
 Directives with errors are generally ignored.
-Consider the following directive: \kwdisplay;PrimaryEnergy {\tt 100 MeV}; If processed by AIRES, it will give the following error message \kwexample{{\tt EEEE\\ EEEE Error message from commandparse\\ EEEE Numeric parameter(s) invalid or out of range.\\ EEEE >PrimaryEnergy 100 MeV<\\ EEEE }} which indicates that the energy specification is out of range.\footnote{The primary energy must be greater than 10 GeV (see page \pageref{IDL0:PrimaryEnergy}).}
+Consider the following directive: \kwdisplay;PrimaryEnergy {\tt 100 MeV}; If processed by AIRES, it will give the following error message

+which indicates that the energy specification is out of range.\footnote{The primary energy must be greater than 500 MeV (see page \pageref{IDL0:PrimaryEnergy}).}

 AIRES diagnostic messages always include a brief explanation about the circumstances that generated the message, together with the name of the routine that originated it.
 The messages can be classified in four categories, accordingly with their severity: \iiset\ii {\em Informative\/} messages are used to notify the occurrence of certain events, and are generally associated with successfully concluded operations. \ii {\em Warning\/} messages.
 Used to put in evidence certain not completely ``normal'' situations.
 In general, processing continues normally. \ii {\em Error\/} messages indicate abnormal events like invalid input directives, etc., as illustrated in the previous example. \ii {\em Fatal\/} messages are issued when a serious error takes place; in this case the program stops.